 Navigating your way through college can be confusing, especially if you try to go it alone.
 CWI One Stop Student Services offers advising assistance, available each semester, to help in deciding which courses you need to take to complete your educational goals.
 Visit Advising for more information or contact One Stop Student Services to schedule an appointment.

-Recommended Degree Course Progressions are available at the links below for additional information to accompany the Advising Worksheet.
+Recommended Degree Course Progressions are available at the links below for additional information.

 - Biol 202 is best taken within a semester of completing Biol 201 for greater success.